dlford/dotfiles/.config/nvim/README.md

 - OS clipboard functions require handler (e.g. xclip on linux, or win32yank on Windows)
   - download win32yank (https://github.com/equalsraf/win32yank) and put the exe in WSL at `/usr/local/bin` (and `chmod +x` it)
 - rnvimr file manager requires Ranger, pynvim, python3.6, and optionally ueberzug
   - yay -S ranger python-pynvim ueberzug OR pip3 install ranger-fm pynvim ueberzug
   - run `nvim +'chekhealth rnvimr'` from command line to validate
+- coc-volar (Vue) optionally requires watchman for a better experience
 - Neovide GUI (Optional)
   - Check the font setting in `init.vim`, use a nerd font installed on your system
   - For Neovide on Windows, download the Windows exe and create a shortcut with the argument `--wsl`